Medicaid Fraud Lawyer in Columbus, OH

 - Imposition of fines and/or costs

-If you or your medical practice has been accused of committing Medicaid fraud, you want an experienced Columbus Medicaid fraud attorney in your corner, assisting you with your legal defense as soon as possible.
+If you or your medical practice has been accused of committing Medicaid fraud near Columbus, you want an experienced Medicaid fraud attorney in your corner, assisting you with your legal defense as soon as possible.
 These cases are highly complex, so having a legal professional working on your case can ensure you receive guidance from someone who knows what they are doing.

-Our experienced Columbus Medicaid fraud lawyers will do everything in our power to keep criminal charges from being filed against you if you are under investigation by the Medicaid Fraud Control Unit (MFCU) or facing civil penalties.
+Our Columbus Medicaid fraud lawyers will do everything in our power to keep criminal charges from being filed against you if you are under investigation by the Medicaid Fraud Control Unit (MFCU) or facing civil penalties.
 If criminal charges are ultimately filed in your case, an experienced attorney can present all possible defenses, as well as request a charge reduction or ask the federal judge overseeing the case to impose the lightest possible penalty under the circumstances.
-A Medicaid fraud lawyer may also be able to represent you before a state licensing authority in order to fight against your professional license being suspended or revoked, depending on the circumstances.
-Contact us here.

 One of the strongest legal defenses that an attorney could make on your behalf is that you did not have the specific intent to defraud.
 In some instances, mistakes are made by office staff and other individuals, resulting in a false Medicaid fraud charge.